Advanced GTO, Poker Basics

 • EMC: Expected mistake calculation

 The first two items are self-explanatory.
-E is the rating that you have at the start of every new hand, while E’ is the resulting rating, which is calculated based on the formula.
+E is the rating that you have currently, while E’ is the resulting rating, which is calculated based on the formula.
 The other two are key ingredients, and we’ll now explain them in more detail.

 Expected Mistake Calculation

-Of the two elements in the rating formula, the EMC carries the most weight, as it determines how costly a mistake is for the player’s ELO rating.
+Of the two elements in the rating formula, the EMC carries the most weight because it determines how costly a mistake is to the player’s ELO rating.
 To accomplish this, it uses the following formula:

 • K: Scaling factor, possibly dynamic based on current ranking